radar/ryanbigg.com/_posts/2015-06-09-mac-os-x-ruby-ruby-install-chruby-and-you.markdown

 This command will take a couple of minutes, so grab your $DRINKOFCHOICE and go outside or something.
 Once it's done, we'll have Ruby 2.3.1 installed.

-Now we'll need to load chruby automatically, which we can do by adding these lines to `~/.bashrc`:
+Now we'll need to load chruby automatically, which we can do by adding these lines to `~/.bashrc` (or `~/.zshrc` if you're using ZSH):

 ```
+source /usr/local/opt/chruby/share/chruby/chruby.sh
 source /usr/local/opt/chruby/share/chruby/auto.sh
 ```